 Due to a relatively small sample size, it is difficult to report accurate statistics on other demographic factors such as family structure, income, education, and employment.
 However, TWN recently completed a Health Survey in 2016 in which 95 TWN Members responded.
-Some highlights from the responses to the survey are listed on the following page.
+Some highlights from the responses to the survey are listed below.